kumahq/kuma-website/docs/docs/1.0.7/installation/ecs.md

 ::: tip
 The AWS CloudFormation scripts described in this page are parametrized, and we suggest to take a deeper look at those parameters before deploying Kuma.

+Also, the scripts are leveraging **AWS Fargate** on top of AWS ECS.
 :::

 ### 1. Setup the environment